Santa Clara Transit Center: History

 On November 1, 1877, the San Jose Mercury reported the facility nearing completion.
 Following construction of the railroad, farming and fruit-related industries developed in the Santa Clara area, with the depot serving as a focal point for shipping.
 Rail service provided the direct link to San Francisco and, in the later 1870s, to Southern California.
 Typical of these efforts were those of James A. Dawson, who pioneered the area's fruit-canning industry in 1871.
 By the turn of the century, the Pratt-Low Preserving Company, the largest fruit packing plant in central California, was located just south of the depot.

-The California Department of Transportation acquired the depot from Southern Pacific in 1980.
+Caltrans acquired the depot from Southern Pacific in 1980.
 It was placed in the National Register of Historic Places in 1985.
 In cooperation with the South Bay Historical Railroad Society, a nonprofit group founded the same year, they began renovation work in 1986 on the depot, by then badly in need of repair.
 A group of volunteers spent over 25,000 hours hauling away debris, replacing support timbers, siding, exterior decking and interior flooring, scraping peeling paint, painting and many other repairs.
 With the major renovation complete since 1992, this 156-year-old building hosts a railroad library and museum with 2 large model railroad layouts and many other artifacts while still serving its original function as a passenger depot.

 Santa Clara was added as a station for the Altamont Corridor Express (ACE) on March 5, 2001.
 ACE service to the station was discontinued on July 29, 2005, to allow for platform construction.
 ACE service to Santa Clara resumed on May 14, 2012; Amtrak Capitol Corridor trains began stopping at the station on May 21.
+As of 2024, Amtrak plans to modify the platform for accessibility by FY 2025.